All Episodes

 Hey, you start lowering the ratings of football games.

-If you start lowering attendance, if you start lowering revenue to the football teams, at some point that's going to catch up to you in those contracts.
+If you start lowering attendance, if you start lowering revenue to the football teams, at some point, that's going to catch up to you in those contracts.

 Lower revenue, less salary.

-So the owners who are billionaires, supposedly great businessmen, from the beginning didn't see down the road at where this was going, and the players' union didn't see where this is all leading.
+So the owners who are billionaires, supposedly great businessmen, from the beginning didn't see down the road at where this was going.

-I think they're all starting to see it now, and they thought maybe this is uh a little uh but President Trump a little silly.
+And they thought maybe this is a little President Trump a little silly.

 What is he lashing out at?

-They didn't realize he was dead right, and he saw this.
+They didn't realize he was dead right.

-There's one thing about President Trump.
+That's one thing about President Trump.

 He can look down that road.

-He has made a mistake every step of the way, Goodell, from uh who's that player dragging his wife out of the elevator to everything.
+From who's that player dragging his wife out of the elevator to everything?

-Remember uh Deflate Gate?
+Remember Deflate Gate?

-Oh, he might have taken a half ounce out of a football.
+Ooh, he might have taken a half ounce out of a football.

 Goodell went nuts.